 In 1998, following the terrorist bombings of American embassies in Africa, the United States launched a cruise missile attack on training camps belonging to bin Laden's Al-Qaida organization in Afghanistan.

 Through the Autumn of 2001, the Taliban continued to pressure the Northern Alliance, often with the aid of Osama bin Laden and his Arab forces.
 On September 9, 2001, the Northern Alliance leader Ahmad Shah Massoud was mortally wounded in an assassination attempt carried out by two Arab men posing as journalists.
 This attack is believed to be the work of bin Laden's organization as a possible prelude to the airline hijackings and terrorism in the United States on September 11.
 The Northern Alliance responded to Massoud's killing with an aerial attack on Kabul the night of September 11.

-After the Taliban had been driven from most populated areas of the country, the allied forces basically relaxed, and contented themselves with aiding the new Afghan government get organized, assuming that the Taliban was defeated.
-However, by 2006, the Taliban began making a major comeback, to the point in 2009 where Afghanistan's government is truly threatened, and the U.S. and its allies consider Afghanistan to be the true center on the War on Terror, rather than Iraq.
+As more Allied troops entered the war and the Northern Alliance forces fought their way southwards, the Taliban and al-Qaida retreated toward the mountainous border region between Afghanistan and Pakistan and after the Taliban had been driven from most populated areas of the country, the allied forces basically relaxed, and contented themselves with aiding the new Afghan government get organized.
+Under the assumption that the Taliban was defeated the Coalition forces relaxed pressure on their foe, who were regrouping in the mountains and across the border in Pakistan.
+By 2006, the Taliban began making a major comeback, to the point in 2009 where Afghanistan's government is truly threatened, and the U.S. and its allies consider Afghanistan to be the true center on the War on Terror, rather than Iraq.